-Two women answered automatically: "My mother is my role model."
-An attempt to clarify in what way and why ended with the statement: "I think until a certain age, my mother was... but very quickly I realized that actually she... she wasn't enough…., so basically... no, I didn't have someone to look up to."
+Two women answered automatically: "My mother is my role model...I think until a certain age, my mother was....but very quickly I realized that actually she... she wasn't enough…., so no, I didn't have someone to look up to."

-Against the background of the lack of similar habitus and any role model, one can observe the intention to run, ride and swim as a rejection act against femininity as embodied by the mother, and a choice of alternative narrative traditionally associated with masculine.
-This choice provides the daughter with recognition, appreciation and respect from the father, while changing the traditional mother-daughter dyad and creating new channels of communication and content.
+Against the background of the lack of similar habitus and role model, one can observe the intention to run, ride and swim as a rejection of femininity as embodied by the mother, in favor of an alternative masculine narrative.
+This choice provides the daughter with appreciation from the father, while changing the traditional mother-daughter dyad.

 "She had the raw material at home"

-The children's response to their mother's central involvement in sports is depicted as a series of stages, starting with shame and culminating in acceptance and appreciation, even to the extent of utilizing the lifestyle change to their advantage.
-The divergence between their mother's appearance and behavior compared to their friends' mothers challenges their perception of a "normative social order" and the expected behaviors and appearance of a mother, leading to a fear of being negatively labeled.
+The children's response to their mothers’ involvement in sports is depicted as a series of stages, starting with shame, and culminating in acceptance and appreciation, even to the extent of exploiting the lifestyle change.
+The divergence between their mothers’ appearance and behavior compared to their friends' mothers challenges their perception of a "normative social order" and the expected behaviors and appearance of a mother, leading to a fear of being negatively labeled.

-Ronnie: My daughters bagged me, please don't come to school wearing your sport clothes and this hat.
+Ronnie: My daughters bugged me, please don't come to school wearing your sport clothes and hat.

-Michal: my son asked me: "do not talk about sports when my friends are over"
+Michal: My son told me: "Don’t talk about sports when my friends are over."

-Ivonne: He (her son) gets very upset when I come back from my run wearing my running clothes, especially when his friends are around.
+Ivonne: He [her son] gets very upset when I come back from my run wearing my running clothes, especially when his friends are around.
 It embarrasses him.

-Along the way, after the completion of a marathon, an Ironman, or an ultra-marathon, a new realm of authority arises for the woman concerning her children, resulting in a transformation in how the children perceive their mother:
+After completing a marathon, Ironman, or ultra-marathon, there is a transformation in how the children perceive their mother:

-Naomi: Mommy, please come to school to talk about you Marathon.
+Naomi: Mommy, please come to school to talk about your marathon.

-Aluma: My son will proudly announce to everyone that he is accompanying his mother to her 20th marathon... and when it comes to running, he consistently directs his friends' questions to me...
-And when my son had to give a presentation in the officer's course, he chose to share my journey towards the Ironman competition.
+Aluma: My son will proudly announce to everyone that he is accompanying his mother to her 20th marathon... and when it comes to running, he consistently directs his friends' questions to me...When my son had to give a presentation in the officer's course, he chose to share my journey towards the Ironman.

-Furthermore, the fact that the intensity and endurance required by the body in this arena do not differ between women and men fosters a sense of "comradeship" and gender equality.
+The fact that the intensity and endurance required for these events do not differ between women and men fosters a sense of "comradeship" and gender equality.

 Ivonne: In this sport, there is a certain common denominator.
 Everyone trains, and it's almost equally challenging for everyone.

 Ronnie: When I run, I become the most exposed, through the sweat's ducts [...] all the secrets come out...
 It creates a kind of camaraderie among people who run together...
 Like in the army, like in battle...
 A kind of bonding [...]
 An outsider won't understand it...
 It doesn't matter if it's a man, a woman, young or old, what matters is the shared ability to endure the running together.
-Often, you run alongside people without knowing their profession; You simply gauge their pace and whether it aligns with your training.
+Often, you run alongside people without knowing their profession; you simply gauge their pace and whether it aligns with your training.

-The manner in which society bestows a sense of prestige upon these leisure activities is entwined with the Protestant work ethic (Weber, 1984) and patriarchal and capitalist ideals of achievement, determination, and task-oriented perseverance.
-As a result, these factors tend to diminish the significance of gender distinctions in favor of the spectacle of sports, albeit to a certain extent.
+The way society bestows a sense of prestige upon these leisure activities is intertwined with the Protestant work ethic (Weber, 1984) and patriarchal, capitalist ideals of achievement, determination, and task-oriented perseverance.
+As a result, these factors tend to diminish the significance of gender distinctions in favor of the spectacle of sports.
 Furthermore, these influences permeate through the responses of children's peers and impact the children themselves: